 The Welsh Poetry Competition

 9 The Avenue, Pontypridd, CF37 4DF

 Or just send us an e-mail by clicking here.

 To join our Facebook Group** and post your poems for the world to see and judge, or just chat about poetry or the competition click here.

 **Note: You will need your own Facebook account to join in.

 ***Note: You will need your own Twitter account to join in.

 Click below to view the contest rules.

 All photographs by Dave Lewis Photography (unless stated otherwise).
-All images copyrighted and no unauthorised use permitted.
+All images are copyrighted and no unauthorised use is permitted.